 Barium meal X-ray

 A barium meal X-ray or barium swallow uses a liquid containing a substance called barium, which makes your stomach show up on an X-ray.
-It is less commonly used to diagnose stomach cancers these days.
+Nowadays, however, it's less commonly used to diagnose stomach cancers.

 Normally, organs such as your stomach do not show up on an X-ray because they are made of soft tissue that is not dense enough to stop the X-rays passing through.
 However, when these organs are filled with barium, it blocks the X-rays and shows up white on an X-ray screen.

-If you need to have a barium meal X-ray, you will not be able to eat or drink for at least six hours before the procedure so your stomach and duodenum are empty.
+If you need to have a barium meal X-ray, you will not be able to eat or drink for at least six hours before the procedure, as your stomach and duodenum need to be empty.
 You may be given an injection to relax the muscles in your digestive system.

 If you are diagnosed with stomach cancer, further tests may be needed to help determine how far it has spread and how quickly it is likely to spread (known as the stage and grade).
 Your cancer specialist (oncologist) will discuss this with you.